Grahmification/Grahmification.github.io/_recipes/penne-arrabiata.md

 - Remove chicken, and cut into slices.
 Toss the chicken slices into the sauce, and simmer for about 10 minutes.
 Stir in the cooked penne, simmer for a few more minutes to soak up the flavor, then serve.

 ---

+A really hearty restaurant grade pasta dish.
+Pay attention not to overcook the chicken.